imightbelosthere/KillerHomeLab-ARM/Deployments/Deploy-ActiveDirectory-Single-Site.md

 - Configure Organizational Unit Structure
 - Domain Join Workstation

-All Virtual Machines can be accesses using the [Bastion Host](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview) that was deployed using the Username and Password provided during depoyment.
-The password can be manually entered or retreived from the KeyVault that is creatd during deployment.
+All Virtual Machines can be accessed via the [Bastion Host](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview) that was deployed by using the Username and Password provided during depoyment.
+The password can be manually entered or retrieved from the KeyVault that is creatd during deployment.

-If you can't remember the password used during deployment it is also written to an Encrypted Secret within the deployed KeyVault and can be retrieved as shown below
+If you can't remember the Password used during deployment it is also written to an Encrypted Secret within the deployed KeyVault and can be retrieved as shown below:

 <img src="./x_Images/DeploymentPassword.png" width="600"/>

-For last Usernames simple review the Deployment Input tab within your Resources Groups Deployment
+If you can't remember the Username review the Deployment Input tab within your Resources Groups Deployment
 <img src="./x_Images/DeploymentUsername.png" width="300"/>

 Parameters that support changes